 2. Remember that time is precious

-The same principle applies for all life events; i.e. rather than going to the garage when your car breaks down, just call a mobile car servicing such as Allied Autocare, this will reduce your down time and increase your productivity.
+The same principle applies to all life events; i.e., rather than going to the garage when your car breaks down, just call a mobile car servicing such as Allied Autocare; this will reduce your downtime and increase your productivity.
 Less time running around means more time for getting things done.

 3. Take care of yourself first